LaunchCode-Education-Archived/csharp-web-development/src/chapters/enums/intro.rst

 other words, it should only be able to take on one of a fixed set of values.
 Within the body of the class, we list the valid values (``SUNDAY``, ``MONDAY``, etc.).
 These values are in all-caps because they are *constants*.
-In fact, the class above is very similar to this static class:
+In fact, the class above is very similar to this class:

 .. sourcecode:: csharp
    :linenos:

-   public class DayStatic
+   public class DayConst
    {
       public const int SUNDAY = 0;
       public const int MONDAY = 1;